b1rr0/weather/node/core/README.md

 The service includes a scheduled cronjob that handles weather notifications:
 Runs every hour/day to check weather conditions.
 Writes events to Kafka for reliable delivery.
+### improvements
-// Handle case where app crashes here Promise.all..
-And not all events are processed
-// Altho can be done with outbox pattern, but i got out of time :(
-// Create events after Hour/Day cronjob and send with outbox cronjobe
+Handle case where app crashes here Promise.all..
+And not all events are processed Altho can be done with outbox pattern, but i got out of time :( Create events after Hour/Day cronjob and send with outbox cronjobe